Martian01/mrhttpd/Readme.md

 TLS encryption is not supported.
 You can put mrhttpd behind a reverse proxy if TLS is required.

-Having started as a Linux specific project taking advantage of a few Linux specific featurs, the coding should be portable to other operating systems by now.
+Having started as a Linux-specific project taking advantage of a few Linux-specific features, the coding should be portable to other operating systems by now.
 However, the runtime behaviour on other operating systems is not regularly tested.
 Your mileage may vary.

 Mrhttpd is now also available as Docker image.
 At 2.7 MB compressed, 5.6 MB uncompressed, it is probably the smallest and fastest web server available as Docker image.
 Whenever you need to serve static files as part of your project, why not fire up the mrhttpd Docker image.